 Unique views of the James River, the city skyline and historic sites can be seen from atop the Floodwall on the southern side.
 Completed in 1995 to protect areas of downtown and Manchester from devastating flooding, the southbank section comprises Floodwall Park, a popular spot for hikers, runners, fishermen, bird watchers and kayakers.

 This area, under the Manchester Bridge, is a unique outdoor climbing venue under a series of abandoned train trestles that have been equipped with bolts and shutts.
-Here climbers can hone their skills of leading, both trad and sport, rappelling, and self-rescue.
-Climbers and non-climbers alike will enjoy a visit to this uncommon section of the JRPS.
+Here, climbers can hone their skills of leading, both trad and sport, rappelling and self-rescue.
+Climbers and non-climbers alike will enjoy a visit to this uncommon section of the James River Park System.

 The Pipeline Rapids walkway may be downtown Richmond’s best kept secret.
-And it’s a wonderful place to watch nature and escape the city for even just a few minutes.
-From the parking lot at the end of S. 12th Street, you walk to a metal ladder then descend to the metal catwalk atop the pipeline, which offers views of the Pipeline Rapids.
+A wonderful place to watch nature and escape the city for even just a few minutes, the Pipeline is also a favorite for those looking for a moderate level of thrill as it brings you face-to-face with the full rage of the river's rapids.
+From the parking lot at the end of S. 12th Street, you walk to a metal ladder, then descend to the metal catwalk atop the pipeline, which offers up close and personal views of the Pipeline Rapids.
 Please pay attention to water levels for safety’s sake, and keep an eye on the CSX railway viaduct overhead.